-To others around, I probably looked like the typical helicopter mom, hovering over her kid and maybe hoping that all this narrating is turning her son into a child genius.
+To others, I looked like the typical helicopter mom.
+I was the mom hovering over her kid and hoping that all this narrating is turning her son into a child genius.
 Or perhaps they saw me as the parent unwilling to let my child explore on his own.

 To an extent, some of this helicopter parenting was for good reason.
 During that age, my son had a slight speech delay.
-At 15 months, he still wasn’t saying any coherent words, and we had learned that one of the best ways to encourage language was to speak to him.
+At 15 months, he still wasn’t saying any coherent words.
+We’d learned that one of the best ways to encourage language was to speak to him.
 And so I made it a mission to talk to him more often, even if I looked like an over-obsessive mom.

 As far as staying no farther than a foot away from him, the playground equipment had no rails.
-And while I’m sure he wouldn’t have fallen, to a first-time-mom, anything five feet high with no rails screams immediate danger of falling.
+To a first-time-mom, a five foot high structure with no rails screams danger.

 I had my reasons, and I stuck to them.

-The unfortunate thing was that I started judging others different from me.
+The unfortunate thing was that I started judging other moms different from me.

-Looking back at how easily I concocted assumptions about other moms, I concede that I had a case of “I’m better than you.”
-And for all I know, maybe they were the worst moms in the world, but more than likely, that mom wasn’t being lazy—maybe she wanted her son to learn how to play on his own, to make friends with the other kids and to explore his surroundings in ways he couldn’t if his mom was constantly hovering over his shoulder.
+Looking back at how I made assumptions about other moms, I admit, I had a case of “I’m better than you.”
+More than likely, that mom wasn’t being lazy.
+Maybe she wanted her son to learn how to play on his own or make friends with other kids.
+Maybe she wanted him to explore in ways he couldn’t with his mom hovering nearby.

 I also now know that parents need to focus on themselves too.
-Perhaps the mom on the phone runs her own business, and this is one of the few chances she has to catch up with her phone calls and emails while still managing to be with her kids during that day.
-And that she’s even fortunate to be able to work and take care of her children at the same time, even if it means being on the phone while the kids play.
+Maybe the mom on the phone runs her own business and this was her only chance to make calls and emails.
+And she feels fortunate to work and care for her children, even if it means being on the phone while the kids play.
 Or maybe she needed a break as all moms do.

-Because just as I had my reasons to narrate and hover, I’m pretty sure these moms had their own reasons for parenting the way they do.
+Just as I had my reasons to narrate and hover, these moms had their own reasons for parenting the way they did.

-Ironically, I started to value hands-off parenting, doing the very things I so quickly judged earlier in my parenting journey.
+I now value hands-off parenting, doing the things I once judged.
 And the biggest lesson for me?
 Don’t judge.
 Most parents have a reason for everything, and what works for one family may not work for another.
-Some may still be figuring out this whole parenting business, while others flat-out know that this is how they’d rather parent.
+Some may still be figuring out this whole parenting business.
+While others flat-out know that this is how they’d rather parent.

-Have you found yourself judging other parenting methods?
+Have you found yourself judging other moms and their parenting methods?
 Have you ironically started doing the very things you once used to judge?